Shivraj Patil

-Shivraj Patil (born 12 October 1935) is an Indian politician.
-He was the Minister of Home Affairs of India, from 2004 to 2008 and 10th Speaker of the Lok Sabha from 1991 to 1996.
-He was Governor of the state of Punjab and Administrator of the Union Territory of Chandigarh from 2010 to 2015.
+Shivraj Vishwanath Patil (12 October 1935 – 12 December 2025) was an Indian politician.
+He was the Minister of Home Affairs (India), from 2004 to 2008 and 10th Speaker of the Lok Sabha from 1991 to 1996.
+Patil was Governor of the state of Punjab and Administrator of the Chandigarh from 2010 to 2015.
 Previously, he served in the Indira Gandhi and Rajiv Gandhi cabinets as Minister of Defence during the 1980s.

 Patil resigned from the post of Home Minister on 30 November 2008, following widespread criticism raised after 2008 Mumbai attacks, and took moral responsibility for the security lapse that led to the attacks.

 Early life

-Patil was born on 12 October 1935 in the village of Chakur in the Latur district (Marathwada region) of the then princely state of Hyderabad, now Maharashtra, India.
-He attended Osmania University, Hyderabad, earning a degree in Science and studied law at Bombay University.
-During 1967–69, he was involved in local government (Latur Municipality).
+Shivraj Vishwanath Patil Chakurkar was born on 12 October 1935 in the village of Chakur in Latur district (Marathwada region) of the then princely state of Hyderabad, now Maharashtra, India.
+He attended Osmania University, Hyderabad, earning a degree in Science and studied law at University of Mumbai.
+During 1967–69, he was involved in local government (Latur City Municipal Corporation).
 Keshavrao Sonawane and Manikrao Sonawane helped Shivaraj Patil to get his first break to stand from Latur Constituency.

-Patil belongs to the Panchamsali Lingayat community.
-He married Vijaya Patil in June 1963, and has two children - a son and a daughter - with her.
-He is also a devout follower of Sathya Sai Baba.
+He belonged to the Panchamsali Lingayats community.
+He married Vijaya Patil in June 1963, and had two children – a son and a daughter – with her.
+He was also a follower of Sathya Sai Baba.

 In state politics

-From 1972 to 1980, he was legislator of Latur City of the Maharashtra Legislative Assembly for two terms of 1972 to 1978 and 1978 to 1980 during which time he held various positions such as Chairman of Public Undertakings Committee, Deputy Minister (Law & Judiciary, Irrigation, Protocol), Deputy Speaker of the Assembly and Speaker of the Assembly.
+From 1972 to 1980, Patil was legislator of Latur City of the Maharashtra Legislative Assembly for two terms of 1972 to 1978 and 1978 to 1980 during which time he held various positions such as Chairman of Public Undertakings Committee, Deputy Minister (Law & Judiciary, Irrigation, Protocol), Deputy Speaker of the Assembly and Speaker of the Lok Sabha.

 In central politics

-In 1980, he was elected to the 7th Lok Sabha from Latur constituency.
+In 1980, Patil was elected to the 7th Lok Sabha from Latur Lok Sabha constituency.
 By 1999, he had won seven successive Lok Sabha elections in 1980, 1984, 1989, 1991, 1996, 1998 and 1999.
-In 2004 Lok Sabha election, he lost to Bharatiya Janata Party candidate Rupatai Patil Nilangekar.
+In the 2004 Indian general election, he lost to Bharatiya Janata Party candidate Rupatai Patil Nilangekar.